Kiyoshi364/yellowstone/README.md

 They are subdivided in:
 * Simulation: new features, blocks, interactions, ...;
   stuff related to the simulation itself.
-* Environment: "stack blocks", record/replay, run on smartphone, ...;
+* Environment: "stack blocks", record/replay, input remapping, ...;
   user interaction outside of simulation itself.
 * Implementation: runs faster, less memory, more efficient, ...;
   changes here should not consern "normal users" besides performance (speed/memory) reasons.
+* Platform: run on smartphone, support ansi escape codes, ...;
+  steps towards separating "engine code" and "simulation code" (then improving platform implementations).

-> _Note:_ for now the sections are empty.
+> _Note:_ for now some sections are empty.
 > There should be an explanation in the future.

 ---